ReddyBytes/AI/Level-1.md

             Happy in the sun.
             Now, write a haiku about a dog."
     *   **Chain of Thought (CoT):** You ask the robot to "think step-by-step" to solve a problem, especially a tricky one.
         *   *Example:* "Robot, to figure out how many apples I have left, first tell me how many I started with, then how many I ate, and then subtract to find the answer."

+`IMP :` To learn more prompting techniques and examples please take a look [**at this chapter**](/Prompt-Engineering.md) as well

 4.  **AI Tools (Our First Magic Wands):**
     *   `ChatGPT`: Like a super friendly, know-it-all robot friend you can chat with.